Shoyeb45/Java/OOP/polymorphism/README.md

 ## Overriding with respect to Static methods

 - Static methods cannnot be overridden as they are resolved `compile-time` based on the type of the reference.
-This is known as **method hididng** where the parent class static method is hidden by child class static method.
+This is known as **method hiding** where the parent class static method is hidden by child class static method.

 1. Case-1